JUDGING PROCESS FOR ACE AWARDS 2026

 Founder, News on the Block

-Nic Shulman is the Founder of News on the Block (www.newsontheblock.com), the UK’s leading publishing and events business for the apartment building management industry.
-He is also author of Being a Leaseholder - The Essential Guide to Owning a Flat.
-By background, Nic is a solicitor and holds law degrees from King's College London and New York University.
+Founder of News on the Block, Nic Shulman leads the UK’s leading publishing and events business for the apartment building management industry.
+He is also the author of Being a Leaseholder – The Essential Guide to Owning a Flat.